sormuras/bach/README.md

 >
 > [Edsger W. Dijkstra, 18 June 1975](https://www.cs.virginia.edu/~evans/cs655/readings/ewd498.html)

-Bach is a lightweight Java build tool that orchestrates JDK foundation tools ([1]) for building modular Java projects.
+Bach is a lightweight Java build tool that orchestrates [JDK tools] for building modular Java projects.

 By default, it tries its best to call the right tool at the right time with the right arguments.
-Bach encourages developers to explore, learn, and master these tools and their options in order to allow a good understanding of what is going on under the hood.
+Bach encourages developers to explore, learn, and master these foundation tools and their options in order to allow a good understanding of what is really going on when building a Java project.
 Pass those learnings and optimizations as fine-grained tweaks in a declarative manner back to Bach using pure Java syntax.

 ## Prelude

 - Install [JDK] 16 or later.
-- Open a console window and verify `java --version` is at least Java 16.
+- Open a terminal and verify `java --version` reports at least Java 16.
   ```text
   > java --version